warmlogic/expertTrain/README.md

    - e.g., `expertTrain('EBUG',1);`
    - NB: You must have `config_EXPNAME.m` set up ahead of time.
 See "Preparing the experiment" above.
    - Run each successive session using the same command.
 The experiment will pick up at the next session.
-- If you just want to try out different sessions or phases of the EBUG experiment without running through the entire thing, you can edit the top of `config_EBUG.m` so that one of the debug code chunks is uncommented (and comment out the `sesType` and `sessions` parts directly below the debug code).
+- If you just want to try out different sessions or phases of the EBUG experiment without running through the entire thing, you can edit the top of `config_EBUG.m` so that one of the debug code chunks is uncommented.
-   - NB: In the experiment's current state, need to delete the subject folder every time you change `config_EBUG.m` in order to apply the changes
+   - NB: Need to delete the subject folder every time you change `config_EBUG.m` in order to apply the changes.
-- If you need to break out of the experiment while it's running, press `control-c`
+- If you need to break out of the experiment while it's running, press `control-c`.
    - NB: If you break out of a session, the experiment currently does not have the capability to resume where you were.
 If you start it again, it will launch at the beginning of the current session.
-   - To get back to the Matlab command window, type `control-c` again and then type `sca` (blindly if you have to) and press return to remove any remaining PTB windows.
+   - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.
 - Debugging
+   - PTB seems bad at showing actual error messages, so using multiple monitors is a good way to debug.
    - If you're running multiple monitors and you have turned on `dbstop if error`, if the experiment encounters an error you can type `db up` and then `ME` to see the error stack trace.
-   - PTB seems bad at showing actual error messages, so using multiple monitors is a good way to debug.
-   - To get back to the Matlab command window, type `control-c` again and then type `sca` (blindly if you have to) and press return to remove any remaining PTB windows.
+   - To get back to the Matlab command window, type `control-c` again and enter the command `sca` (blindly if you have to) to clear any remaining PTB windows.

 TODO
 ====

+- Use a different stimulus set for the practice phases.
 - Test using a previous phase's stimuli in a current phase (initial support has been included)
 - Resize image stimuli
 - Finalize recognition task response key images